silverstripe-terraformers/keys-for-cache/docs/en/relationship-config.md

 ## `many_many` relationships

-Similarly to the `has_one`, Silverstripe does not force us to define our `many_many` relationships in both directions.
+Similarly to the `has_one`, Silverstripe does not force us to define our `many_many` relationships in both directions, however, it is recommended. https://docs.silverstripe.org/en/4/developer_guides/model/relations/#many-many

 A common example of this would be a `Page` that has `many_many` `TaxonomyTerm`: